 I guess we all know that sound and music effects us in various ways that certainly has an impact upon the way in which we feel, both mentally and emotionally.
 In a negative way certain sounds like a dentists drill, a police siren or a sudden unexpected noise in the night may make us feel stressed, anxious or angry.

 OHowever, on a positive note you hear the laughter of a young child, a bird song in the morning, the bell that ends a boring lesson.
 Or maybe your relaxed on the beach listening to the sound of the waves breaking upon the shore.
 These sounds that can have a really positive effect upon your emotions, as you relax and your physiology starts to produce more of the happy hormones, seratonin and dopamine.

-However, there may be some negative aspects to sound as well.
-You'll walk past a building site and hear the jackhammer pounding and want to cover your ears.
-It may be a siren that's going off or a room with noisy air conditioning...
-There's a constant hum, and then the air conditioning is turned off, and your whole body feels like it's been holding that tension and you instantly feel better or give a sigh of relief.
+We have all experienced some negative aspects of sound as well.
+You may walk past a building site and hear the jackhammer pounding and want to cover your ears.
+It may be a siren that's going off a dark barking furiously or a room with noisy air conditioning... then when it's turned off your whole body feels like it's been holding that tension and you instantly feel better or give a sigh of relief.
 When we hold the body in these tense states it has a negative effect upon the way in which you feel as stress hormones are created and flood into your body weakening your immune system.

 Well, it's based upon the knowledge that everything is created through patterns of frequency which include our physical bodies, mental thoughts, and our emotional feelings.
 They're all in a constant state of vibration although the physical body appears to be solid quantum physics has now proven to us that it's actually in a state of movement and therefore can be influenced by sound.

 Because we are made up of frequencies, research has shown that when we are missing a certain range of light frequencies, it can lead to “Seasonal Affective Disorder” SAD and is linked to reduced exposure to sunlight during the shorter days of the year.